International Applicants

 You will also need to provide:

-If English is not your native language, you must take the TOEFL (Test of English as a Foreign Language) or IELTS (International English language Testing System) before submitting your application.
+If English is not your native language, you must take the TOEFL (Test of English as a Foreign Language), IELTS (International English language Testing System), or DET (Duolingo English Test) before submitting your application.

-Note: We cannot accept TOEFL or IELTS scores that are more than two years old.
+Note: We cannot accept TOEFL, IELTS, or DET scores that are more than two years old.

-Waiver of the TOEFL or IELTS requirement: The requirement will automatically be waived for international applicants who have earned an undergraduate or postgraduate degree from an institution in which English was the language of instruction.
+Waiver of the English proficiency requirement: The requirement will automatically be waived for international applicants who have earned an undergraduate or post-graduate degree from an institution in which English was the language of instruction.
 Candidates may simply indicate this in their application or optional essay; nothing further is required.

 Evidence of financial support